Adam Jakubech

-Adam Jakubech (born 2 January 1997) is a Slovak professional footballer who plays as a goalkeeper for Ligue 1 club Lille.
+Adam Jakubech (born 2 January 1997) is a Slovak professional footballer who plays as a goalkeeper for the Slovak First Football League team MFK Zemplín Michalovce.

 Club career

 Spartak Trnava

 Jakubech signed for Spartak Trnava in January 2015.
 In 2015, he usually played in II. liga for the reserves squad, being featured in a total of 17 games.
 In the second to last round of the 2014–15 season, he managed to debut for Spartak's senior team, when he played against Dukla Banská Bystrica on 23 May 2015 under Juraj Jarábek.
 Spartak won the home fixture at Štadión Antona Malatinského 3–1.
 Jakubech lost the clean sheet by a 90th-minute goal from Jozef Rejdovian.

 In the two subsequent seasons he recorded 47 starts for Spartak in the Fortuna liga.
 By the 2016–17 season, Jakubech was Spartak's uncontested preferred goalkeeper.

 During the summer of 2017, it was announced that Lille had shown interest in Jakubech.
 In the 2017–18 season, he was only featured in a first round match against Zemplín Michalovce.
 Spartak won the game 1–0, thanks to an early goal by Štefan Pekár.
 The squad of Serbian-born British coach Nestor El Maestro went on to win Spartak's first title in 45 years that season, with Martin Vantruba replacing Jakubech and winning himself a transfer to Slavia Prague after the season.